 2. You Are Constantly Texting Your Partner

 If you think you should constantly text your partner to check on them or share hourly updates, that is a problem.
 Even constantly asking them about their day or demanding to know their whereabouts is a sign of an unhealthy and extremely demanding relationship.
-Your partner does not owe you any information and they have the right to set boundaries.

 3. Your Friends Know Way Too Much About Your Partner